Bodaghabad, Razavi Khorasan

-Bodaghabad (بداغ اباد) (Note: Also romanized as Bodāghābād) is a village in, and the capital of, Zarrin Rural District of Atamalek District, Joveyn County, Razavi Khorasan province, Iran.
+Bodaghabad (بداغ اباد) (Note: Also romanized as Bodāghābād) is a village in, and the capital of, Zarrin Rural District in Atamalek District of Joveyn County, Razavi Khorasan province, Iran.

 Most residents have been relocated to bigger cities such as Mashhad and Tehran.
 In the Iranian New Year Ceremony, they usually come back to the village.
 The village population goes up to more than 2,000 for a short period.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 607 in 167 households, when it was in Hokmabad Rural District of the former Joveyn District of Sabzevar County.
+At the time of the 2006 National Census, the village's population was 607 in 167 households, when it was in Hokmabad Rural District of the former Joveyn District in Sabzevar County.
 The following census in 2011 counted 585 people in 179 households, by which time the district had been separated from the county in the establishment of Joveyn County.
-The rural district was transferred to the new Atamalek District, and Bodaghabad was transferred to Zarrin Rural District created in the district.
+The rural district was transferred to the new Atamalek District, and Bodaghabad was transferred to Zarrin Rural District created in the same district.
 The 2016 census measured the population of the village as 603 people in 195 households.